iswarya15/RXJS/README.md

 - Value : The next value in the stream.
 - Error : The stream has ended.
-- Complete : The error has stopped the stream.
+- Complete : The error has stopped the stream or data stream is over.

 ## Reactive Programming